What is brand voice in business writing?

 Where should you use tone of voice?

 It’s not just in web copy you need to think about your tone of voice.
 It’s everywhere.
-Your social media, content marketing, even in your emails.
+Your social media, content marketing, and even in your emails.
 Every piece of writing should have your stamp.

 How do you create a brand voice?